techidaily/site-win11-tips/source/_posts/hotkey-hacks-masterful-window-management-made-simple.md

 ![Color of Text Changed Using Repeat Command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/repeat-on-windows-using-hotkey-1.jpg)

- If you like using your keyboard to perform actions, be sure to check out[how to use KeyTips in Microsoft Office](https://www.makeuseof.com/keytips-microsoft-office-how-to-use/) .
+ If you like using your keyboard to perform actions, be sure to check out [how to use KeyTips in Microsoft Office](https://www.makeuseof.com/keytips-microsoft-office-how-to-use/) .

 ## Use Undo and Redo Hotkeys for a Speedier Windows Experience